 Yes, I eat mostly plant-based and still use collagen almost daily.
 I let there be room to flex and listen to my intuition.
 For me, this is where collagen fits in.

 It’s easy to use and I like that dissolves into basically anything.
-I do not use this as my only protein source and still also use a plant-based protein powder.
+Collagen isn’t my only protein source and I also use a plant-based protein powder.
 I love the results I’ve seen with my hair and skin and it’s easier on my digestion that some of the other protein powders I’ve tried.
 I also like that I can buy individual packets of collagen and take them with me on the go, especially on trips.
 I keep one in my purse just in case I’m in a pinch or feel like I need a source of protein to round out a snack or meal when the options are limited.

 How to incorporate collagen into my diet?